tonyseing/AWS-SAA-C02-Study-Guide/README.md

 ### CloudWatch Events:
 - Amazon CloudWatch Events delivers a near real-time stream of system events that describe changes in AWS resources.
 - You can use events to trigger lambdas for example while using alarms to inform you that something went wrong.
+- Amazon CloudWatch Events delivers a near real-time stream of system events that describe changes in Amazon Web Services (AWS) resources.
+Using simple rules that you can quickly set up, you can match events and route them to one or more target functions or streams.
+CloudWatch Events becomes aware of operational changes as they occur.
+CloudWatch Events responds to these operational changes and takes corrective action as necessary, by sending messages to respond to the environment, activating functions, making changes, and capturing state information.

+You can also use CloudWatch Events to schedule automated actions that self-trigger at certain times using cron or rate expressions.
+For more information, see Schedule Expressions for Rules.

 ### CloudWatch Alarms:
 - CloudWatch alarms send notifications or automatically make changes to the resources you are monitoring based on rules that you define.